fuse-box/fuse-box/website/versioned_docs/version-4.0.0/plugins/pluginReactRefresh.md

 ### Example

-To use `pluginRefresh`, you have to do three steps.
+To use `pluginReactRefresh`, you have to do three steps.

 First, install `react-refresh` package that is used for wiring necessary to integrate Fast Refresh into bundlers.